 - Pick a favourite photo or two.

-- Use photo editing software such as ipiccy, picmonkey, gimp, or photoshop to: a) size your image close to a 2/3 ratio so that it will fit into a 2.25X3.5 inch holder.
+- Use your favourite photo editing software to: a) size your image close to a 2/3 ratio so that it will fit into a 2.25X3.5 inch holder.
 I tend to default to 450×700 pixels.
 Keep in mind that you are going to punch a hole about 1/2 inch down from the top of the photo.
 So, crop accordingly! b) Make the image black and white. c) Create any additional borders you desire. d) Add the year in a festive font on the picture.

 - Print your photo to approximately 2.25 x3.5 inches.

 - Insert your photo (or two photos back to back) inside a laminating sleeve and seal according to package instructions.
 You might need to trim the photo(s) so that there’s sufficient tackiness around all four sides.